Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Improvement: auto rename force-deactivate.php back to .txt after running
 * Improvement: auto flush caches of popular caching plugins
 * Improvement: "dismiss all notices" option on multisite network settings menu
+* Improvement: add option to disable OCSP stapling in the Let's Encrypt certificate generation, instead of doing this automatically only

 = 5.1.2 =
 * Improvement: remove one recommendation from the activate ssl notice, to keep it clean